asma1463/ai-healthcare-assistant/README.md

 # AI Healthcare Assistant

-This project upgrades the original Flask, LangChain, Pinecone medical RAG chatbot into an AI healthcare assistant with Groq chat completion, Sarvam speech input/output, Google Places healthcare provider search, and source attribution.
+This project upgrades the normal Flask, LangChain, Pinecone medical RAG chatbot into an AI healthcare assistant with Groq chat completion, Sarvam speech input/output, Google Places healthcare provider search, and source attribution.

 The assistant is informational only.
 It does not diagnose, claim certainty, or replace care from a qualified medical professional.